 Digital identification programs are rolling at an incredible speed across the developing world.

 India is a true pioneer in identity programs.
 Aadhaar shows how biometrics pave the way for inclusive nationwide identification.
-The possession of an Aadhaar number is unrelated to national status and doesn’t prove legal residence or citizenship.
+Possessing an Aadhaar number is unrelated to national status and doesn’t prove legal residence or citizenship.
 The unique Aadhaar number is a 12-digit random number that doesn’t contain any identifying attributes of its holder.

 The concept dates back to 2006.
 The plan included the government’s change from manual to digital delivery of citizen services.
-In 2009, the Planning Commission of India introduced the Unique Identification Authority (UIDAI) with the goal to develop and implement the necessary institutional, legal and technical infrastructure.
+In 2009, the Planning Commission of India introduced the Unique Identification Authority (UIDAI) to develop and implement the necessary institutional, legal and technical infrastructure.

 The first Aadhaar ‘card’ was issued in 2010, marking the sheer speed of the program’s rollout.
 In 2016, the number of users passed the 1 billion mark.
-Today, more than 95% of the population (1.31 billion) possesses the Aadhaar number.
-The program proved to be very cost-effective for the government, with only $1.16 per enrollment.
+Today, over 95% of the population (1.31 billion) possesses an Aadhaar number.
+The program was cost-effective for the government, with only $1.16 per enrolment.

 The program has a very digital and mobile approach.
-DigiLocker provides Aadhaar holders to sign in using a one-time password sent to the mobile used to enroll.
+DigiLocker allows Aadhaar holders to sign in using a one-time password sent to the mobile used during enrolment.
 Once inside, residents will find digitally signed, legally valid electronic documents ranging from driver’s licenses to educational diplomas and insurance policies.

 How Aadhaar transformed the Indian banking sector

-Aadhaar transformed the Indian banking sector, making it easier to apply and execute ‘know your customer’ policies.
+Aadhaar transformed the Indian banking sector, making it easier to apply and execute ‘know your customer policies.
 India Stack builds a wide range of applications, including KYC.
-The Unified Payments Interface facilitates payments between two Aadhaar identified accounts.
+The Unified Payments Interface facilitates payments between two Aadhaar-identified accounts.
 The e-KYC enables banks and other businesses to comply with due diligence requirements without copying identification details or documents.
-After this process, the customer can authorize the essential information required.
+After this process, the customer can authorise the essential information required.

 The digital decade in Europe